Shepherd-Core - Config-Models

 • energy_env (shepherd_core.data_models.content.energy_environment.EnergyEnvironment)

-• virtual_source (shepherd_core.data_models.content.virtual_source.VirtualSourceConfig)
+• virtual_source (shepherd_core.data_models.content.virtual_source_config.VirtualSourceConfig)

 • target_delays (list[int] | None)